-So I’d request you to edit your article and remove the inaccurate information that I’ve just highlight.
+So I’d request you to edit your article and remove the inaccurate information that I’ve just highlighted.

-I’d be happy to discuss this in more detail if you have any question.
+I’d be happy to discuss this in more detail if you have any questions.

-I’d appreciate if you can make this change ASAP.
+I’d appreciate it if you can make this change ASAP.